 We also needed board game storage in these cabinets!
 Success!
 (The other cabinet is equally packed.)

 I moved our smaller games into these 4x6” photo boxes (see below).
+My thoughts about the pros and cons of “game decanting” are described in my toy organization post.
 I couldn’t find perfectly-sized baskets to put the boxes into (to pull out like drawers), so I just made my own with scrap cardboard and duct tape.

-Another fun detail: I framed old family pictures.
+Another fun detail: I framed old family pictures of the grandfathers our boys are named for (and their grandfathers)!
 I needed to enhance them for printing, and I used MyHeritage’s AI tool (the best of the six options I tried) in the end.

 Cost breakdown